-The Stray Cats - 40th Anniversary Tourwith special guest James Hunter
+The Stray Cats - 40th Anniversary Tourwith special guest The James Hunter Duo

 The new album's song titles alone--including “Cat Fight (Over A Dog Like Me),” “Rock It Off,” “Mean Pickin’ Mama” and “Devil Train”—instantly let listeners know they’re in for a non-stop rocking time.
 Watch the band and album producer Peter Collins in the studio discussing the making of the album here.